Mexican families scale down Christmas celebrations as pandemic ravages Mexico

-MEXICO CITY, Dec 25 (Reuters) - Families across Mexico scaled down Christmas festivities to avoid the spread of coronavirus, while others spent the holiday alone after having lost loved ones to the pandemic that has killed more than 120,000 in Mexico this year.
+MEXICO CITY (Reuters) - Families across Mexico scaled down Christmas festivities to avoid the spread of coronavirus, while others spent the holiday alone after having lost loved ones to the pandemic that has killed more than 120,000 in Mexico this year.

 In Mexico City, 33-year-old street vendor Wendolin Garcia Ramos’ apartment was decorated with festive Christmas lights and a decked-out tree.
 But she spent Christmas Eve alone after the pandemic claimed the lives of her fiancé, as well as his parents and his brother.